About my clients:

-As I mentioned on the Welcome page, my name is Megan Donnelly, and I founded Quabbin Advisors in 2009 after working for more than a decade as a corporate banker.
-I left corporate banking because I wanted to help individuals get the most out of their money.
-I saw the stress and upheaval that the financial crisis caused, and I wanted to help.
+I founded Quabbin Advisors in 2009 after working for more than a decade as a corporate banker.
+I left corporate banking because I wanted to apply my skills and experience to helping individuals get the most out of their money.

-I am a CERTIFIED FINANCIAL PLANNER (TM) professional, and I also have the Chartered Financial Consultant (ChFC) designation and the Retirement Income Certified Professional (RICP) designation, along with my M.B.A. and more than 20 years of experience in financial services.
+I am a CERTIFIED FINANCIAL PLANNER (TM) professional, and I also have the Chartered Financial Consultant (ChFC) and the Retirement Income Certified Professional (RICP) designations.
+In addition, I earned an M.B.A. from the Kenan-Flagler Business School and the University of North Carolina at Chapel Hill and have more than 20 years of experience in financial services.

-I also point out my background to make sure you know that I do not take this career lightly.
-I have been dedicated to virtually nothing but improving my financial knowledge for the past 20 years.
-I am proud of the depth and breadth of my financial experience, and I am proud to put that experience to work for my clients.
+I point out my background because I am proud of the depth and breadth of my experience, and I am proud to put that experience to work for my clients.

 Quabbin Advisors, LLC